maros/Zway-SecurityZone/README.md

 ## type

-Specifies the type of alarm (intrusion, flood, ...)
+Specifies the type of alarm (intrusion, flood, ... or other)

 ## otherType